rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 ### Emitting triples from on the stack

-Using our continuously updating stack, we maintain all required information to convert the hierarchical node structures into RDF triples.
+Using the continuously updating stack, all required information is maintained to convert the hierarchical node structures into RDF triples.
-For this, we use the [**RDFJS data model**](https://rdf.js.org/), which is a way of representing RDF terms and triples as JavaScript objects.
+For this, I use the [**RDFJS data model**](https://rdf.js.org/), which is a way of representing RDF terms and triples as JavaScript objects.

-Every time our stack is updated, we check its state to see if any new triples can be derived.
+Every time the stack is updated, its state is checked to see if any new triples can be derived.
 If this is the case, then all relevant triples are created, and pushed into the output stream.
 After that, the checked information is removed from the stack,